 As always when concerned about the welfare of a child, all staff will act in the best interests of the child.
-In all cases, St Joseph's Out of School Club will follow the general safeguarding principles as set in Keeping Children Safe in Education 2018.
+In all cases, St Joseph's Pre-school will follow the general safeguarding principles as set in Keeping Children Safe in Education 2018.
 Immediate consideration will be given as to how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted).